64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 Final Smash: Awakening Aether

 The main character of Fire Emblem Awakening.
 Chrom is the leader of the Shepherds, Exalt of Ylisse following the sacrifice of his sister Emmeryn, and father to Lucina.
-He's led his Ragtag Bunch of Misfits (and their children from the future) to do battle against the empires of Plegia and Valm, and even led them against the Fell Dragon Grima.
+Though he can be a bit reckless at times, he genuinely wishes to become a good ruler for his kingdom, and he certainly has the power and skill with a blade to take direct action in defending it.
+He's led his Ragtag Bunch of Misfits (and their children from the future) to do battle against the empires of Plegia and Valm, and even led them against the Fell Dragon Grima and his Grimleal cultists.

 After being ousted from the roster of For 3DS/Wii U, presumably due to losing against Captain Falcon, Chrom finally gets his chance to fight alongside his daughter, as well as his strategist, Robin, though he'll still lend his hand in battle in Robin's Final Smash.
 In Smash, he shares Roy's aggressive, forceful moveset to contrast Lucina, but has a variant of Ike's Aether for his Up Special.
-Similarly to Lucina, his Falchion lacks sweet or sourspots, generally having the weighted average power of Roy's sweetspotted and sourspotted attacks.
+Similarly to Lucina, his Falchion lacks sweet or sourspots, generally having the weighted average power of Roy's sweetspotted and sourspotted attacks, this allows him to fight well while keeping his foes at range.

 - Action Dad: He's Lucina's father and a warrior-king who leads a rag-tag militia gang in defense of his kingdom.